Services and Programs Offered by the Family Support Division Springfield MO

 Family Support Division Springfield Missouri: How to Check the Status of Your Child Support Case

 Child custody cases can be complicated and challenging.
-If you are having issues with child custody modifications, visitation rights, or other custody problems, make sure to hire a compassionate and capable child custody lawyer.
+If you are having issues with child support, child custody modifications, visitation rights, or other custody problems, make sure to hire a compassionate and capable child custody lawyer.

-Other Family Services Springfield Missouri
+Other Family Support Services in Springfield Missouri

-The Temporary Assistance for Needy Families is yet another program whose goal is to provide cash benefits to eligible low-income families with children.
+The Temporary Assistance for Needy Families is yet another family support program whose goal is to provide cash benefits to eligible low-income families with children.
 However, the money must be used for the children in that household.
 If your application is approved, you must participate in employment and training services through the Missouri Work Assistance program, which will help the recipients get the skills to find a job.
 The amount of benefits is determined by several factors.

 The Family Support Division also offers other programs and services you can apply for.
 You don’t have to apply personally for any of these services.
-If you need help filling out the paperwork or understand about the services offered, you can have an authorized representative explain to you everything you need to know.
+If you need help filling out the paperwork or understand the services offered, you can have an authorized representative explain to you everything you need to know.